arnaudroger/SimpleFlatMapper/README.md

 It also provides one of the fastest csv parser available.

-All the mapper are supports Lambda and can return the data in form of Stream.
+All the mapper supports Lambdas and can return the data in form of a Stream.

 ## Why?